The Westinghouse Archives

 Yet, despite his huge and enduring impact, George Westinghouse himself is fading from civilization’s collective memory.

-Other than the Westinghouse Memorial in Pittsburgh’s Schenley Park , there is no place on the planet that focuses its full attention on George Westinghouse and his enormous and far-reaching accomplishments.
+Other than the Westinghouse Memorial in Pittsburgh’s Schenley Park , no place on the planet focuses its attention on George Westinghouse and his enormous and far-reaching accomplishments.

-Therefore, these Archives are dedicated to gathering, curating, presenting, and preserving a comprehensive and constantly expanding collection of materials about George Westinghouse, his innovations and companies, including artifacts, articles, books, essays, letters, photos, and videos.
+Therefore, this Archive is dedicated to gathering, curating, presenting, and preserving a comprehensive and constantly expanding collection of materials about George Westinghouse, his innovations, companies and family.

-This information trove is both scrollable and searchable using the tools found below and at the top of each Archive page.
+This information trove, which now numbers more than 200 items, is both scrollable and searchable using the tools found below as well as the top of each Archive page.

-Please enjoy exploring the Archives and learning about the remarkable life and legacy of George Westinghouse.
+Please enjoy exploring these Archives and learning about the remarkable life and legacy of George Westinghouse.

 Total number of posts by year: